Valtellina Superiore

 Overview of the Valtellina Superiore DOCG

-Nestled amidst the dramatic slopes of the Italian Alps, the Valtellina Superiore DOCG, sister of Valtellina Rosso, is a wine region that marries breathtaking landscapes with vinicultural excellence.
+Nestled amidst the dramatic slopes of the Italian Alps, in the Lombardy region of northern Italy, the Valtellina Superiore DOCG is a wine region that marries breathtaking landscapes with vinicultural excellence.
 The vineyards, terraced on steep mountainsides, have been a testament to human perseverance and passion for centuries.
 Here, the vines not only battle the elements but also defy gravity, resulting in wines with unparalleled character and depth.

 At the heart of Valtellina Superiore's vinicultural legacy is the Nebbiolo grape, locally known as Chiavennasca.
 This grape thrives in the region's unique microclimate, drawing nourishment from mineral-rich soils and basking under the sun's gentle warmth filtered through the valley.
 The result is wines that are a true reflection of their origin—powerful, elegant, and with a marked sense of place.

 Two wines define the spirit of this appellation: the Rosso and the Riserva.
 The Rosso is a true embodiment of the region's terroir, offering a harmonious blend of fruit, floral notes, and a tantalizing hint of minerality.
-The Riserva, on the other hand, is a testament to time.
+The Riserva, on the other hand, is a testament to time and often showcases fine tannins.
 Aged longer and crafted with meticulous care, it showcases the aging potential of Nebbiolo, revealing layers of complexity, depth, and a refined structure that can only be achieved with time.

-In Valtellina Superiore DOCG, every bottle tells a story of the land, the people, and a tradition that has been passed down through generations.
+In Valtellina Superiore, every bottle tells a story of the land, the people, and a tradition that has been passed down through generations.
 It's a narrative of nature and nurture in perfect harmony.

 Associations